 NORTHERN CALIFORNIA COLORIST

-At 22 years old, after a time of personal development and deep introspection — following the loss of my mother, — I made a vow to live my life to the fullest and pursue my passion.
+At 22 years old, after a time of personal development and deep introspection — following the loss of my mother — I made a vow to live my life to the fullest and pursue my passion.
 I decided to quit my day job and become a full-time painter.
-Fast forward three decades, I’m now a devoted painter of what some might consider “the Color Visualist Movement” and others the “New American Impressionist Movement” — more specifically, I paint using the methods of the "Hawthorne-Hensche Principle."
+Fast forward three decades, I’m now a devoted painter of what some might consider “the Color Visualist Movement” and others the “New American Impressionist Movement."
+Specifically, I've been immersing myself in the techniques of the "Hawthorne-Hensche Principle."

-My most significant artistic influence has been with my studies of the "Hawthorne-Hensche Principle” with my studio-mate, Camille Przewodek, for well over a decade, and with other former students of Henry Hensche, such as John Ebersberger, Cedric and Joanette Egeli at their studio in Maryland and the Cape Cod School of Art in Provincetown.
-I also had the privilege of studying landscape painting with Joseph Mendez, a former student of Russian master painter Sergei Bongart, in California and Spain for several years as well as with Frank Gannon of Forestville, California, another student of Henry Hensche.
+My artistic journey has been profoundly influenced by my extensive studies of the "Hawthorne-Hensche Principle."
+For over a decade, I had the privilege of studying under the guidance of my studio-mate, Camille Przewodek, and other esteemed former students of Henry Hensche, including John Ebersberger, Cedric and Joanette Egeli, both at their studio in Maryland and at the Cape Cod School of Art in Provincetown.
+Additionally, I've had the honor of studying landscape painting with the late Joseph Mendez, a former student of the Russian master painter Sergei Bongart, in California and Spain, as well as with Frank Gannon of Forestville, California, another student of Henry Hensche.

-I studied at the Scottsdale Artists' School Off-Site Workshops with nationally renowned painters Gay Faulkenberry, George Strickland, Kenn Backhaus, Skip Whitcomb, Matt Smith, and Ray Roberts.
-Since 2003, I have been working closely with Peggi Kroll-Roberts and Ray Roberts of Angels Camp California.
-To this day, I am devoted to my teaching and continual training with nationally recognized painters, as I love the process of continuing to learn, grow, and advance as a painter.
+My educational journey extends to off-site workshops at the Scottsdale Artists' School, where I've had the opportunity to learn from nationally renowned painters such as Gay Faulkenberry, George Strickland, Kenn Backhaus, Skip Whitcomb, Matt Smith, and Ray Roberts.
+Since 2003, I've collaborated closely with Peggi Kroll-Roberts and Ray Roberts of Angels Camp, California.
+Teaching and continuous training with nationally recognized painters remain integral to my artistic journey, as I find immense satisfaction in the perpetual pursuit of knowledge and growth.